 What is my radio worth?

-This is a subject which I receive a lot of questions about.
+This is a subject which receives a lot of questions.
 (The only question that is asked more often is "Where can I find parts for my Philco radio?"
 For that answer, see the Resources pages.)
-And I apologize, but I make it a policy to not answer questions asking what a radio is worth; it states so clearly on my Contact Ron page.
+We are sorry, but we make it a policy to not answer questions asking what a radio is worth; it states so clearly on the Contact Us page.

-Because, in all honesty, I really do not know what your radio is worth!
+Because, in all honesty, we really do not know what your radio is worth!